Generic Name: sumatriptan succinate

 How to Use Sumatriptan Injection

+Inform patients that with this autoinjector, the needle penetrates approximately 4 mm to 7 mm.
 Inform patients that the injection is intended to be given subcutaneously and intramuscular or intravascular delivery should be avoided.
 Instruct patients to use injection sites with an adequate skin and subcutaneous thickness to accommodate the length of the needle.

 Sumatriptan Injection, USP